-After weeks of speculation that Rodrigo and Carpenter had bad blood, the “deja vu” artist said that she actually doesn’t know Carpenter at all.
-“I think we’ve met once or twice in passing, but I’ve never had a conversation with her,” she told Radio.com before denying that “drivers license” was about Carpenter.
+After weeks of speculation that Rodrigo and Carpenter had bad blood, the “Deja Vu” artist said that she actually doesn’t know Carpenter at all.
+“I think we’ve met once or twice in passing, but I’ve never had a conversation with her,” she told Radio.com before denying that “Drivers License” was about the Tall Girl star.
 “I don’t think I could write a song that was meaningful or emotional about somebody that I don’t know.”

-Last month, Rodrigo released a follow-up single to “drivers license” called “deja vu.”
+In April, Rodrigo released a follow-up single to “Drivers License” called “Deja Vu.”
 In it, she sings about watching an ex move on with someone else, references Bassett’s jacket, and mentions Billy Joel, an artist that Bassett covered in 2019.
 Perhaps the most poignant reference to her co-star, though, is the lyric that suggests he left her for someone in the same industry.
 “Do you call her, almost say my name? ’Cause let’s be honest, we kinda do sound the same,” Rodrigo sings.
 “Another actress, I hate to think that I was just your type.”

-These days, Rodrigo is single and it’s unclear if Bassett is dating anyone.
-The latest development, however, is that Bassett recently came out as queer in an interview with Clevver News when he revealed he has a slight crush on Harry Styles.
+These days, Rodrigo is dating producer Adam Faze and it seems that Bassett is single.
+The latest development, however, is that he recently came out as queer in an interview with Clevver News when he revealed that he has a slight crush on Harry Styles.
 “I think he’s a nice guy, doesn’t say too much, but when he talks, it matters,” the actor said.
 “He’s just cool.
 Who doesn’t think Harry Styles is cool?
 Also, he’s hot, you know?
 He’s very charming too.
 Lots of things.
 This is also my coming out video, I guess.”